-Last year Democrats Rev. Raphael Warnock and Jon Osoff changed the balance of power in the U.S. Senate with their run-off election victories.
+In 2020, Democrats Rev. Raphael Warnock and Jon Osoff changed the balance of power in the U.S. Senate with their run-off election victories.
 But with a 50/50 split, Chuck Schumer’s position as Majority Leader sits on a knife’s edge, and most states will be going back to the polls in 2022—including, once again, Georgia.
 Warnock holds the seat vacated by former Sen. Johnny Isakson, whose term was set to expire next year.
-Additional seats currently held by 21 Republican and 12 Democratic Senators will up for grabs, and at least five of those Republican Senators are retiring.
-The Democrats would seem to have the advantage to hold onto the Senate, but midterms are traditionally difficult for the party in power, and Republicans will look to pick up seats in places like Georgia, New Hampshire and Nevada.
+Additional seats currently held by 21 Republican and 12 Democratic Senators will up for grabs, and five of those Republican Senators are retiring.
+The Democrats would seem to have the advantage to hold onto the Senate, but midterms are traditionally difficult for the party in power—especially when led by an unpopular president—and Republicans will look to pick up seats in places like Georgia, New Hampshire and Nevada.

-In our increasingly partisan landscape, most of those seats are safe.
-But here’s a look at the 10 most competitive Senate races in 2022.
+In our increasingly partisan landscape, most of the incumbents are safe.
+But we’ve been looking at and regularly updating the 10 most competitive Senate races in 2022, in order of how likely they’ll flip.

 While New Hampshire wasn’t as much in play as Trump hoped in 2020, Sen. Hassan won her seat by a razor-thin .1% margin in 2016 against an incumbent Republicans, and the GOP will have the former Governor in their sights when she faces reelection for the first time.
-Republicans, including Sen. Mitch McConnell and Sen. Tim Scott, are pushing for current Gov. John Sununu to run for the seat, and polling shows him with a lead over the incumbent.
+Republicans, including Sen. Mitch McConnell and Sen. Tim Scott, were unsuccessful in convincing current Gov. John Sununu to run for the seat.
+The crowded Republican field of challengers instead includes President of the New Hampshire Senate Chuck Morse, Brigadier General Donald C. Bolduc, cryptocurrency mogul Bruce Fenton and Londonderry Town Manager Kevin Smith.
+They’ll compete in one of the latest primaries in the nation on Sept.
+13.

-As with Georgia, the seat that Mark Kelly just won in Arizona was an appointment after the death of Sen. John McCain, and he’ll have to defend it again in just two years.
-Republicans will be out for revenge and are likely to run someone other than Sen. Martha McSally, who has now lost two Senate races in a row in the Grand Canyon state, whose counties we all now know so well.
-So far, five candidates have announced their bids for the nomination, including Arizona’s Attorney General Mark Brnovich, COO of Thiel Capital Blake Masters and retired Arizona National Guard Major General Michael McGuire.
+As with Georgia, the seat that Mark Kelly just won in Arizona was an appointment after the death of Sen. John McCain, and he’s having to defend it again after just two years.
+Republicans will be out for revenge and will be running someone other than Sen. Martha McSally, who has now lost two Senate races in a row in the Grand Canyon state, whose counties we all now know so well.
+With an endorsement from Donald Trump, Thiel Capital COO Blake Masters defeated Arizona’s Attorney General Mark Brnovich, solar power magnate Jim Lamon, retired Arizona National Guard Major General Michael McGuire and Arizona Corporate Commission’s Justin Olson in the Republican primary, but trails Kelly in the polls.

 Sen. Rubio is probably feeling more confident about retaining his seat after seeing the 2020 election results in Florida.
 Democrats keep holding out hope of winning statewide elections only to fall short, in part due to strong support among his fellow Cuban-Americans in the southern part of the state.
-Still, Democrats will stepping up to the football one more time, hoping Lucy doesn’t pull it away.
-Their best hope looks to be U.S. Rep. Val Demings, though recent polls show she has a lot of ground to make up.
+Still, Democrats will be stepping up to the football one more time, hoping Lucy doesn’t pull it away.
+He’ll face U.S. Rep. Val Demings, who will be hoping Democratic momentum can lead her to a surprising upset.

 Alabama – Sen. Richard Shelby (Rep.)*